sorayamajdolashrafi/personal-ghosts-shop/README.md

         - Remove cart from local storage (.removeItem)
         - Redirect users back to home page.

-## Stretch: Add Quantity of Products
+## //Stretch: Add Quantity of Products
-    - Add a quantity drop-down to renderGhosts that is added to the cart when add button is clicked.
+    //- Add a quantity drop-down to renderGhosts that is added to the cart when add button is clicked.

 ## Stretch: TDD
     -Write tests for